gaurishankar007/Flutter-Clean-Architecture-SOLID-Principle/README.md

 ## Project Features

+- Build flavors for development, staging, and production
-- Dependency injection
+- Dependency injections
-- Internet Connection Checking
+- Navigation service with nested navigation
+- Theme data customization
+- Robust api and internal error handling
-- Api Request and Response handling Automation
+- Automated api request and response handling
-- Token Refreshing
+- Token refreshing and updating
-- Http Request/Response Inspector
+- Http request and response inspector
-- Responsive Design With Screen Util
-- Robust Error Handling
-- Offline Data Storage
-- Navigation, Toast Message, and Image Picker Services
-- Custom Widgets
-- Theme Customization
+- Toast message service for displaying message without context
+- Internet service for checking internet connectivity
+- Local data service for storing and getting user data
+- User data service for accessing user credential easily
+- Base bloc for easy access of services like navigation, toast message
+- Screen util for storing device screen type and its dimensions
+- Base custom widgets which are used everywhere in the app
+- Well structured folders and dart files

 ## Visual Representation